Thomas P. Glynn

 Thomas P. Glynn III is a senior official at Harvard University overseeing the Harvard Allston Land Company, a new entity to develop commercial real estate in the Allston land owned by Harvard.
-He is the former chief executive officer of the Massachusetts Port Authority, former general manager of the Massachusetts Bay Transportation Authority and United States Deputy Secretary of Labor.
+He is the former chief executive officer of the Massachusetts Port Authority, former general manager of the Massachusetts Bay Transportation Authority (MBTA) and United States Deputy Secretary of Labor.
+From May 2023 to October 2024, he served as chair of the MBTA's board of directors.

 Education

 Glynn attended Tufts University, where he majored in economics and was a campus activist.
 He took an active role in protests against the Vietnam War and "white racism".
 In 1968 he was chosen to be that year's Mr. Tufts, the highest honor for an undergraduate student.
 He later earned a master's degree and doctorate in social policy from Brandeis University.

 Early career

 Glynn began his career in government as a policy analyst for Massachusetts Governor Francis W. Sargent.
 In 1977 he moved to Washington D.C., where he served as policy director for ACTION and later as staff director for Vice President Walter Mondale's commission on youth employment issues.
 He returned to Massachusetts in 1981 to become associate dean at Brandeis' Heller School of Social Welfare.
 He also served as an issues manager during Michael Dukakis' 1982 gubernatorial campaign.
 From 1983 to 1988 he was the deputy state welfare commissioner, where he helped develop the Employment and Training Choices program for mothers on public assistance.
 He then served as a political advisor to Dukakis during his 1988 presidential campaign and as general manager of the World Trade Center in South Boston.